Everything you need to know about parking in Saint Paul.

 Yes.
 Residential Disability Parking Zones do not reserve an exclusive space for the applicant.

-Are there any times when a zone will not be installed?
+Are there any situations where a zone will not be installed?

 Residential Disability Parking Zones cannot be installed in traffic lanes or in locations where parking is prohibited at all times.
 Also, applications requesting zones in commercial areas will undergo a more thorough evaluation due to higher demand for parking.